espterm/espterm-front-end/README.md

-If the env variable ESP_DEMO is set when running `build.sh`, those static HTML files will be altered for use in the ESPTerm web demo (i.e. the JS will make no attempts to communicate with the back-end and use dummy values instead.
+If the env variable ESP_DEMO is set when running `build.sh`, those static HTML files will be altered for use in the ESPTerm web demo (i.e. the JS will make no attempts to communicate with the back-end and use dummy values instead).

 All files use the `.html` suffix in a demo build and have replacements applied using `_debug_replacements.php`.